fastenhealth/policy/07-systems_access_policy.md

 All workstations at Luma are company owned, and all are laptop Apple products running Mac OSX or Linux or PCs running Windows.

 1. Workstations may not be used to engage in any activity that is illegal or is in violation of organization's policies.
+1. Workstations display a login banner outlining the terms and conditions of access and are accepted before access is granted.
+This is configured and enforced via a Meraki profile and is applied to all Luma workstations.
 1. Platform/applications also may not be used for any other purpose that is illegal, unethical, or against company policies or contrary to organization's best interests.
 Messages containing information related to a lawsuit or investigation may not be sent without prior approval.
 1. Solicitation of non-company business, or any use of organization's platform/applications for personal gain is prohibited.
+1. Access to production infrastructure is possilble via an encrypted VPN channel only.
 1. Transmitted messages may not contain material that criticizes the organization, its providers, its employees, or others.
 1. Users may not misrepresent, obscure, suppress, or replace another user's identity in transmitted or stored messages.
 1. Workstation hard drives will be encrypted using FileVault 2.0 or equivalent.